 The answer depends on your silver investing goals.
-If you want to buy silver at the cheapest price gram-for-gram, it may be best to buy bars.
+If you want to buy silver at the cheapest price gram-for-gram, it may be best to buy rounds or bullion bars.
 For those who want to buy legal-tender coinage, silver coins represent the better buy.

 Junk silver coins represent something of a compromise.
 They are common numismatic coins that are too well worn for the collecting tastes of most hobbyists.
-Thus, they are worth only their silver value.
+Thus, they are worth only their silver value (intrinsic value).
 It's one of the cheapest types of silver coin you can buy.
-Yet you still gain the advantage and liquid versatility of buying legal-tender silver bullion.
+Yet you still gain the advantage and liquid versatility of buying legal-tender silver bullion at a fair price.

-You can read more about silver coins vs. silver bars by following the link.
+You can also read more about comparing silver coins vs. silver bars by following the link.

 The Cheapest Way to Buy Silver

-As we've seen, rounds and bars normally offer the lowest premiums.
+Rounds and bars normally offer the lowest price on silver.
 Therefore, they represent one of the better buys from the standpoint of getting the most silver content for your money.